Code-Institute-Submissions/the-shamans-cat/README.md

 * Jumbotron text specific to Shamanic Energy Healing.
 The amount of text is increased on devices larger than mobiles.
 * Article - What is Shamanic energy healing?
     * Article with informative paragraphs of text.
 To avoid too much text on page a ‘read more’ button is used.
 This uses Bootstrap collapse feature.
-    * A series of three short videos featuring Alberto Villoldo of The Four Winds Society describing modern shamanic healing (YouTube embedded with sound off as default).
+    * A series of three short videos featuring Alberto Villoldo of The Four Winds Society describing modern shamanic healing (YouTube embedded,  NOT set to play automatically).
     * Article - Benefits of Shamanic energy healing
     * Image of a butterfly which symbolizes transformation, which can occur with this healing modality.
 The image helps break up the text, and balances the screen on larger screened devices.
     * Text outlining the benefits of this type of healing.
 To avoid too much text on page and overwhelming users, a ‘read more’ button is being used.
 This uses Bootstrap collapse feature.